Which Of The Following Reactions Produces Acetyl Chloride

 Green Chemistry Approaches

 As an example, some studies have investigated the use of ionic liquids as catalysts and solvents for the synthesis of acetyl chloride.
-Ionic liquids are non-volatile and can be recycled, reducing the amount of waste generated.
-Additionally, efforts are being made to optimize reaction conditions to minimize the use of excess reagents and improve atom economy Practical, not theoretical..
+So naturally, ionic liquids are non-volatile and can be recycled, reducing the amount of waste generated.
+Additionally, efforts are being made to optimize reaction conditions to minimize the use of excess reagents and improve atom economy Worth keeping that in mind..

 Continuous Flow Reactors